sergeyen7/sergeyen7.github.io/index.md

 With default setting your stoploss = 0.5 percent of equity:

-- If initial capital is 1000 USD and used parameter "Permit stop" - loss will be 5 USD (0.5 % of equity).
+- If initial capital is 1000 USD and used parameter "Permit stoploss" - loss will be 5 USD (0.5 % of equity).
-- If your Equity rises to 2000 USD and used parameter "Permit stop"- loss will be 10 USD (0.5 % of Equity).
+- If your Equity rises to 2000 USD and used parameter "Permit stoploss"- loss will be 10 USD (0.5 % of Equity).

 * * *

-This Risk works only if you enable “Permit stop” parameter in Settings.
+This Risk works only if you enable “Permit stoploss” parameter in Settings.

 If this parameter disabled - strategy works as reversal strategy:
 * If close Long - channel border works as stoploss and momentarily go Short.